-The net proceeds from the sale of both series of notes, estimated to be approximately \$ million, will be used to repay all amounts outstanding under our revolving credit facility (\$467 million at March 31, 2001) and for investments, other general corporate purposes and to provide capital for planned acquisitions.
-Amounts outstanding under this facility, which matures on March 8, 2002, bear interest at a floating rate, which at March 31, 2001 was 6.97%.
-The indebtedness outstanding under our revolving credit facility was incurred principally in connection with acquisitions and general corporate purposes.
+The net proceeds from the sale of both series of notes, estimated to be approximately \$\\$ million, will be used to repay all amounts outstanding under our revolving credit facility (\$293 million at June 30, 2001) and for investments, other general corporate purposes and to provide capital for planned acquisitions.
+Amounts outstanding under our revolving credit facility, which matures on March 8, 2002, bear interest at a floating rate, which at June 30, 2001 was 5.43%.
+The indebtedness outstanding under this facility was incurred principally in connection with acquisitions and for general corporate purposes.
+Certain of the underwriters or their affiliates are lenders under this facility.